 James Baker, who runs support groups for carers, said his members would really benefit from a craft activity themed around the project.
+(Email from James on 5th May 2022) I was introduced to Edward and the library of meaning through a mutual colleague within the mental health sector and I was frankly blown away by what a fantastic job he has done with the project.
+It is such an innovative idea and has real application to supporting those who are going through such challenging times in their lives and I personally feel would have major benefits in aiding those I support.
+As the team lead for mental health at care for the carers we see so many carers going through their own self led journey which poses so many challenges, the approach Edward has taken and the beautiful, unique and tactile nature of what he is trying to achieve with the Library of meaning would be so beneficial to our clients.
+I hope to work with him in the future and I see real positive benefits to what he is doing.
+Keep up the great work Ed.
 My Learning I got to meet some key stakeholders and learn that it is very appealing to the community interest based companies in the area of mental health.
 They are often looking for creative ways to raise awareness.
 My project was far more interesting to look at than a table full of leaflets.
 INTERVENTION: Library Of Meaning 3, State Hall on Hastings sea front - 26th March 2022 How can I help people to enjoy experiencing the thoughts and feelings that they find most uncomfortable and practise self acceptance?
 Method Interactive self-led journey through a collection of archetypes, participant chooses three that are meaningful for them, they are guided via written prompts to reflect on how they represent their past, present and future.
 Participants - 2 members of the public - 2 stakeholders involved with mental health support work Was also visited by Tara Reddy again who said the project was magical and she was inspired by it.
-Feedback What was interesting?
-Watching how members of the public interact with the project without my explanation.
-What was intriguing?
-"I don't want to go to the past, let's skip that one." - A reluctance to look backwards What was insightful?
-"I'm afraid I might get sad." - A conversation regarding childhood trauma.
-What was inspiring?
-What was inspiring?
-A key stakeholder's enthusiasm for the project.
+Feedback

 My Learning - The process can quite easily bring up a persons buried trauma, and I felt quite unqualified to handle it. - The aesthetic is appealing to members of the public, but they are unsure and reluctant to interact with it. - The process is not successful in an open public place. - I need to improve my methods of research, I need to have a more focussed and controlled test in order to gather useful information.
 INTERVENTION: Library Of Meaning 4, Spinney Hollow, 18th April 2022 How can I help people to find meaning in their lives in order to improve their mental wellbeing?
 Method Interactive self-led journey through a collection of archetypes, participant chooses three that represent their past, present and future.
 They then take these archetypes into a small booth and sit at a unit with two illuminated stained glass windows, they are prompted to write down what each archetype means and how it feels for them.
 Participants 10 invitees:

 Jennifer Walmsley and Kate Hadley - Directors of BearFace Theatre CIC, an applied theatre company specialising in working in the criminal justice system.
-Keith - Managing director of a community interest company which helps 18-24 year olds gain employment in the hospitality industry.
+Keith McAllister- Managing director of a community interest company which helps 18-24 year olds gain employment in the hospitality industry.
 Craig Lockwood - Head of Youth for Soco Music Project which uses music to help the self development of young people.
 Julie Wear - GP specialising in professional support.